katiesilorio/focusblock/docs/PRD.md

 ### Focus Mode

 - User activates Focus Mode manually; calendar sync available in V2
-- FocusBlock updates the user's status: "[Name] is in focus mode until [time]."
+- FocusBlock updates the user's status in Slack: "[Name] is in focus mode until [time]."
 - All action required and FYI items are held — Feed goes quiet
 - Blocking items always break through with full context pre-loaded
 - When focus mode ends, held items are released into the Feed in urgency + Block priority order, not a time-ordered flood